Murder, It Sucks The Air Out Of Living

 Got it now?
 No, well, don’t worry.
 All we need to know is that ATP has an obsession with oxygen.
 It absolutely has to have it to survive (you know, like Justin Bieber needs bodyguards to protect his scrawny, arrogant self from being slapped into a different universe).

 Actually, the body needs oxygen to produce ATP.
 Therefore, when a person stops breathing (no oxygen) the body ceases to make adenosine triphosphate.
 Without ATP our muscles can no longer relax.
 And when the muscles can’t relax, what happens?
-Right, the body stiffens, and that, my writer friends, is called Rigor.
+Yes, the body stiffens.
+And that, my writer friends, is called Rigor.

 3) Degree of decomposition (putrefaction, adipocere, mummification, skeletonization, etc.).
 Everything affects decomposition, from air temperature to insects to shellfish and turtles (body in water).
 Even soil types and clothing can affect the rate of decomposition.
 Interestingly, newborns who have not yet been fed, decompose slowly since the body is basically sterile.
 However, an injury or being fed will cause a newborn’s body to decompose more rapidly.